twilio/authy-devise/README.md

 devise :authy_authenticatable, :database_authenticatable
 ```

-Change the default routes to point to something sane like:
+Update the default routes to point to something like:

 ```ruby
 devise_for :users, :path_names => {